raspberrypilearning/build-a-webpage/en/step_1.md

 --- task ---

-As you look at these web pages, consider what makes them useful and informative as well as fun and accessible:
+As you look at these webpages, consider what makes them useful and informative, as well as fun and accessible:

 <div>
 **Be an LGBTQ+ Ally**: [See inside](https://trinket.io/html/7c4e35f48d){:target="_blank"}